tronketh/Document-Management/README.md

 # Document-Management
-A java swing made application for document management.
+A java application for document management **made using Java Swing in eclipse** .
 ###### Features
 1. Search by user/document
 2. Show recent notices